SURGroup/UQpy/docs/source/distributions/continuous_1d_collection.rst

 `scale` to shift the distribution to interval :math:`(loc, loc + scale)`.
 Specifically, this is equivalent to computing :math:`f(y|a,b)` where :math:`y=(x-loc)/scale`.

+The :class:`.Beta` class is imported using the following command:

+>>> from UQpy.distributions.collection.Beta import Beta

 .. autoclass:: UQpy.distributions.collection.Beta

 ______